Stromberg-Carlson Model 440M Console Radio (1939)

 Cosmetics

-The cabinet has various scuffs and scrapes, typical of any 70-year old piece of furniture.
+The cabinet has various scuffs and scrapes, typical of any 72-year old piece of furniture.
 Stripping it would be overkill.
-Instead, I'll touch up the boo-boos and leave most of the finish intact.
+If I do anything at all, I'll lightly touch up the boo-boos, preserving as much original character as possible.